sairen-software/sairen/README.md

 # Sairen Linux
 Linux From Scratch Project

+#forgive the typos i kinda rushed and didn't fix the grammar. ill do it later. ;)

 website being built(sairen.org "not up")

 Sairen Linux is meant to have UI built on Python and Kivy.